sergey-nechaev/devdocs/contributor-guide/templates/basic_template.md

 `functional_areas:`  |  Optional.
 Adds facets for search results.
 Available facets include: Sales, Products, Carts, Customers, Marketing, Account, Content, Reports, Stores, System, Catalog, Orders, Frontend, Theme, Staging, Search, Configurations, Integration, Services, Tools, Setup, Testing, test, Standards, Install, Upgrade, B2B, Cloud, and Bundled extensions.
 These facets are case sensitive and support multiple facets separated by commas.
 For example: `functional_areas: Install`.
 `redirect_from`  | Optional.
 Add a list of other pages in DevDocs that should redirect to this page.
 The link should start with the `/guides` directory.
 For an example, see the source code for this template page.
 `ee_only:` | Optional.
 If set to `true`, graphics/cues display on the page indicating it applies to {{site.data.var.ee}}.
+`contributor_name`  | Optional.
+Add a contributor's name to the metadata to add a "Thanks for contributing to this topic!" attribution in the top right corner of a topic.
+`contributor_link:` | Optional.
+Add a link to the contributor's GitHub profile or website.
+The attribution will include this link.

-{% include note.html type='info' content='If you need help with metadata, we can help in your submitted pull requests.'
+If you need help with metadata, we can assist!
-%}

 ## Basic Markdown Syntax {#basic}